aaugustin/datedelta/README.rst

 2. Variable number of days in months.
 Problems arise when adding months to a 29th, 30th or 31st gives a result in a month where that day doesn't exist.

-In both cases, the result must be changed to the first day of the next month.
+In both cases, datedelta changes the result to the first day of the next month.

 This method gives consistent results provided periods are represented by (start date inclusive, end date exclusive) — that's [start date, end date) if you prefer the mathematical notation.
 This representation of periods is akin to 0-based indexing, which is the convention Python uses.

+For example:

-For example, if someone subscribes for a year starting on 2016-02-29 inclusive, the end date must be 2017-03-01 exclusive.
-If it was 2016-02-28 exclusive, the subscription would be one day too short.
+* If someone subscribes for a year starting on 2016-02-29 inclusive, the end date must be 2017-03-01 exclusive.
+If it was 2016-02-28 exclusive, that day would be missing from the subscription period.

+* If someone subscribes for three months starting on 2016-03-31 inclusive, the end date must be 2016-07-01 exclusive.
+If it was 2016-06-30 exclusive, that day would be missing from the subscription period.

 Operations are always performed on years, then months, then days.
 This order usually provides the expected behavior.
 It also minimizes loss of precision.